Wilton Library will close early at 1pm on Saturday, December 13 to prepare for our ASML Author Series event with Jason Reynolds.

 Item due dates apply to material returned in the library, at the drive up window, or deposited in the book drops in the parking lot.
+To ensure everyone feels welcome at the library and to increase access to our collections, Wilton Library no longer charges overdue fees for most items with the following exceptions:

 Most items may be renewed TWICE for a period equal to the original loan period.
-The following items may NOT be renewed:

 • items on hold for other patrons